EthLeigh/dont-starve-neuro/README.md

 <!-- TODO: Add instructions for the API bridge -->

-Copy Don't Starve's source code (under the game files and `data/scripts`) into `external/ds/`, this is for some more context over game functions/classes/enums/etc.
+Copy Don't Starve's source code (under the game files and `data/scripts`) into `external/ds/`, this is for some more context over game functions/classes/enums/etc. (This is optional)

 ## Available Actions